brightics/studio/docker/README.md

 $ docker run -d -p 3000:3000 brightics-studio:latest
 ```

-All Components of brightics-studio will may take around 20 secs.
+It may take approximately 20 seconds for all components of brightics-studio to start.

 ## Step 2-2.
 Run with a volume